 3. Action for housing affordability

 The high cost of housing is a critical problem across Australia and especially in New South Wales.

 It is a two-fold problem for tenants.
 Some tenants are frustrated purchasers who are priced out of the owner-occupier market.
 Many other tenants – particularly those in low-incomes – are stressed by the lack of affordable rental housing.

-- 43 per cent are in housing crisis (paying more than 50 per cent of their income on rent).
+- Almost 25 per cent are in housing crisis (paying more than 50 per cent of their income on rent).

 Most of the money – more than two-thirds of the total – is paid to NSW State Government agencies, primarily the NSW Department of Finance and Services, and the NSW Civil and Administrative Tribunal.